Behind every manufacturing process is an Industrial Control Panel.

 Wire Labels.
 Labeling is incredibly important when it comes to making sure you don’t make mistakes when building a control panel and for troubleshooting problems later.
 Every panel needs labels.

 SCCR.
-The Short Circuit Current Rating is the maximum current a device or system can safely withstand for a specified amount of time or until a protective device such as a circuit breaker of fuse opens.
+The Short Circuit Current Rating is the maximum current a device or system can safely withstand for a specified amount of time or until a protective device such as a circuit breaker or fuse opens.
 This is not the same as the fuse or circuit breaker rating and is usually in kA or kiloamps.

 Enclosure Ratings.
 This is an environmental rating or how much protection the enclosure gives the components inside against dust, moisture, water, and chemicals.